M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 Prepare for revamped quests, redesigned dimensional progression, and gameplay-enhancing tweaks that refine every aspect of your journey.
 From reworked molten processing to balanced mod integrations, everything has been fine-tuned to elevate your experience.

+## 🌍 Recommended World Resets!
+To fully experience all the new changes and improvements, we highly recommend resetting the following dimensions:

+- Ad Astra Planets (Moon, Mars, Venus, Glacio)
+- Alex's Caves Planets
+- The End Dimension

+These resets ensure you have access to new structures, revamped progression, and updated generation without missing any of the latest features!

 Dive into the adventure, master new mechanics, and shape the world in your image.
 This is Forge Frontier—transformed and ready for the future. 🔥🚀

 ### As a standard safety protocol, we advise creating a backup of your saved data prior to updating the modification package to ensure the preservation of your progress.